autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 - subspace-node/domains/1/db
 - subspace-node/network

-For operators it means that you no longer can create a keystore in a random location, the keystore has to be located in a specific subfolder of the desired domain.
+For operators it means that you can no longer create a keystore in a random location, the keystore has to be located in a specific subfolder of the desired domain and will be

 ### Staking